A Tasty Treat: Badam Pak

 Amateur chef, Yasmin Gaidhar, holds deep African and Indian roots in her cooking style and choice of ingredients.
 She recalls her first biryani and churma na ladoo, cooked for a small Jamat in Ndola.
 The ingredients were locally sourced, and sold by local retail merchants.
 It was then that she developed her fondness and creativity for East African and East Indian cuisine.
 She enjoys cooking for seniors and her grandkids.
 Badam pak is one of her specialties!

-Shabnam Jessa started out as a self-taught cook, who learned to cook after she got married.
+Shabnam Jessa is a self-taught cook, who learned to cook out of necessity after she got married.
 She decided to take on baking and cake decorating, and has completed her Wilton levels 1, 2, and 3 in cake decorating.
+During the Covid shutdown, Shab started a quarantine cooking show on social media which led to the creation of a successful group on Facebook that encourages individuals to share their recipes and foster a micro community; she has enlisted the help of several volunteers to assist in running the recipe group.
 Shabnam likes to focus on making gluten free meals with healthy ingredients for her family.

 - 1 lb Almonds